Blog

 Method of TPN Administration

-TPN involves a formula that is unique to each patient based on weekly lab results.
-Once a formula is determined by either a doctor or pharmacist, all the components are compounded into a daily infusion bag in which the patient will get infused via a small portable pump.
-TPN is administered over 24 hours initially and if tolerated well, can be cycled down to a daily 12 14 hour infusion.
+TPN involves a formula that is individualized for each patient based on weekly lab results.
+Once the formula is determined by a physician or pharmacist, the components are compounded into a daily infusion bag, which is administered using a small, portable infusion pump.
+TPN is administered over 24 hours initially and, if tolerated well, can be cycled down to a daily 12–14 hour infusion.
+For long-term therapy, TPN is typically administered through a central venous catheter (CVC).

-Long-term TPN is usually administered through a central venous catheter (CVC).
 Common types are peripherally inserted central catheter (PICC), tunneled CVC, and implanted port.

 Peripheral Inserted Central Catheter (PICC)